EXPAT DENTIST IN AMSTERDAM

 Almost all dental practices in the Netherlands are private.
 There are no state practices.
 Most of them are modest undertakings with one dentist and one assistant.
 In the larger cities, there are larger practices consisting of several dentists, several assistants and dental hygienists.
 Such a structure allows the practice to diversify its services.
 Many practices in the Netherlands are full and, therefore, cannot take on any new patients.

 Dentistry is privatized in the Netherlands, i.e. the patient is responsible for the payment of the costs of the treatment, not the insurance company.
-However, under Dutch basic health insurance, the insurance company will fully cover all dentistry costs for children up to the age of 18, as well as dental surgery for adults.
+However, under Dutch basic health insurance, the insurance company will fully cover all costs of dentistry for children up to the age of 18.
+Although a number of insurance companies have set a price ceiling since 2023.
 All other dental care, which constitutes the majority of care provided, can only be insured when you have additional insurance.
 This supplementary insurance can cover up to 75% of the costs.
 Please check the policy terms or contact the insurer for the exact coverage.

 In the Netherlands, all regular dental specialities can be found.
 The best-known are oral surgeons, who are usually affiliated with a hospital, and orthodontists, who usually have a private practice.
 Moreover, the number of periodontists (who specializes in gums), endodontist (root canal specialists), implantologists and children’s dentists is steadily growing.
 Patients are referred to these specialists by regular dentists.
 A growing number of Dutch dentists employ the services of a dental hygienist, but in the larger cities, in particular, there are also separate dental hygienist practices.
 Patients can visit these practices without a referral from their dentists.